robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Under this PoV, while the Israel attack against Iran killed many Khomeini regime's top players, while the Iran attack which managed to pass through the Israel anti-missiles defence killed Zelensky as a star of the "rightful war against Russia".
 The definitive proof can be seen in military-to-civilian suite-change in King Carlo personal meeting photos.

 The other shocking news is about no-radiation-increase finding after the [GBU-57](https://en.wikipedia.org/wiki/GBU-57A/B_MOP) bombing.
-This is a **very** peculiar type of bomb and can be deployed **only** using [B-2 Spirit](https://en.wikipedia.org/wiki/Northrop_B-2_Spirit) bombardiers.
+This is a **very** peculiar type of bomb and can be deployed **only** using [B-2 Spirit](https://en.wikipedia.org/wiki/Northrop_B-2_Spirit) bombers.

 Because of this, Trump to attack Iran nuclear facilities had to move some of them around the globe, because they were out-of-the-range.
 Iran got informed about this displacement, correctly identified it as the sign of an imminent attack and removed the most valuable stuff from the Fordow underground facility.

 Few days after the attack, the FBI opened an investigation because the preliminary military assessment had leaked.
 That classified file is claiming that Fordow nuclear facility has not been destroyed but Iran nuclear enrichment process has been delayed.

 The leak happened after Trump had claimed that the attack was an overwhelming success.
-So, the assessment has been renamed as "preliminary" that cannot reach any final conclusions, and the leak is an attempt to jeopardise the Trump leadership.
+So, the assessment has been renamed as "preliminary" that cannot reach any final conclusions, and the leak is an attempt to jeopardise the Trump credibility.

 Let me you notice that while Iran correctly managed to anticipate the USA strategic attack in two days and promptly reacted to it, on the other side of information machinery the U.S. president has to battle against the internal leaks of an assessment which would be supposed to provide him information not contrasting his public declarations.